 We strongly recommend that you take out comprehensive travel insurance that will cover any overseas medical costs, including medical evacuation, before you depart.
 Confirm that your insurance covers you for the whole time you'll be away and check what circumstances and activities are not included in your policy.
 Remember, regardless of how healthy and fit you are, if you can't afford travel insurance, you can't afford to travel.
 The Australian Government will not pay for a traveller's medical expenses overseas or medical evacuation costs.

 Your doctor or travel clinic is the best source of information about preventive measures, immunisations (including booster doses of childhood vaccinations) and disease outbreaks overseas.
 The World Health Organization (WHO) provides information for travellers and our Health page also provides useful tips for travelling with medicines and staying healthy while overseas.
 Further travel health information can be found at the Australian Department of Health Website.

 The standard of medical facilities and medical care in many countries is significantly lower than those in Australia.
 There can be shortages of medical equipment and medicines and hygiene can be poor.
 Upfront payment is required in some countries before treatment will begin.
 In the event of a serious illness or accident, medical evacuation to a destination with appropriate facilities may be necessary.
 The costs for medical evacuations can exceed $100,000.

 The quality and safety of drugs purchased outside of Australia cannot be guaranteed.
 If you need to purchase medication at your destination be careful not to buy imitation or counterfeit medications.
 Always check the strength of a prescription medication with a doctor.
 Be aware that even if the packaging and labelling are similar to those available in Australia, the strength and active ingredients can vary from country to country.

 Australians who have had too much to drink or taken drugs have been assaulted, injured, arrested, imprisoned and even killed.
-For simple precautions while overseas see our Partying Overseas bulletin.
+For simple precautions while overseas see our Partying Overseas page.
 Travel insurance policies may not provide cover if an incident occurred while under the influence of alcohol or drugs.